astro-friedel/ILLIXR/docs/docs/writing_your_plugin.md

 1. create a new subdirectory in the `plugins` directory named for your plugin (no spaces)
 2. put your code in this new subdirectory (additional subdirectories containing parts of your code are allowed)
+     - Your plugin must have a header file named `plugin.hpp` which defines the plugin class
+     - Your plugin must be implemented in a file named `plugin.cpp`.
 3. create a CMakeLists.txt file in this new subdirectory.
 See the template below
 4. add the plugin to the `profiles/plugins.yaml` file, the name must match the subdirectory you created; it should go in the `all_plugins` entry
-5. it is strongly recommended to have unit tests for all pluigns, see [Unit Tests][16] for instructions
+5. it is strongly recommended to have unit tests for all plugins, see [Unit Tests][16] for instructions

 For the examples below is for a plugin called tracker, so just replace any instance of tracker with the name of your plugin.